-Consultants should contact the EPA Division Air Modelling Officer and discuss their modelling project
+Consultants should contact the EPA Tasmania Air Modelling Officer - contact details below.

 The Air Modelling Officer will be able to ensure the modelling tools to be used will be adequate and may be able to assist with information about relevant data sources.
-A Draft of the Atmospheric Dispersion Modelling Guidelines is available.
+Atmospheric Dispersion Modelling Guidelines are available.

-The Director of Environmental Management has approved several models for use in Tasmania.
+The Director, EPA has approved several models for use in Tasmania.
 These include: